Research-Based

 The Five Pillars Of SUPERHUMAN

 1. Energy & Focus Without Crash.
-By utilizing dicaffeine malate, caffeine anhydrous, and L-theanine, SUPERHUMAN effectively limits the crash experienced with most pre-workouts.
+By utilizing dicaffeine malate, caffeine anhydrous, and L-theanine, SUPERHUMAN effectively minimizes crash experienced with most pre-workouts.

 2. SuperHuman Strength & Endurance.
-Combining Beta Alanine and Betaine Anhydrous are believed to help the body push through tough sets.
+Beta Alanine and Betaine Anhydrous combine to help your body power through challenging sets.

 3. Skin-Tearing Pumps.
-If you don’t look like you just got done with a workout, then that workout was a waste.
-The S7 blend, Nitrosigine, and L-Citrulline are designed to increase vasodilation and nitric oxide production.
+If you don’t look like you just finished working out, that workout was wasted.
+The S7 blend, Nitrosigine, and L-Citrulline enhance vasodilation and nitric oxide production.

 4. Maximum Performance.
-SUPERHUMAN swears by their supplement giving you the best workout you’ve ever had — and then repeating that mindset every time you hit the gym.
+SUPERHUMAN promises their supplement delivers your best workout ever — repeating that experience every gym session.

 5. Improved Nutrient Absorption.
-The combination of BioPerine and Astragin will ensure your body is getting proper and effective usage out of the nutrients it receives.
+BioPerine and Astragin ensure your body properly and effectively utilizes consumed nutrients.

-SUPERHUMAN Pre-Workout takes everything into consideration when putting their formula together.
-Many supplement companies will sell pump-enhancers and other supplements individually, but Alpha Lion gives you an all-in-one pre-workout.
+SUPERHUMAN Pre-Workout considers everything when formulating their blend.
+While many supplement companies sell pump-enhancers and other products individually, Alpha Lion provides an all-in-one pre-workout solution.

 They give back, too?!

-Here’s a neat little side note about this company.
-They have a partnership with Vitamin Angels, a non-profit charity that provides lifesaving vitamins to mothers and children under five years old.
-The organization routinely rescues individuals from malnutrition, leading to a healthier world.
+Here’s an impressive company detail.
+They partner with Vitamin Angels, a non-profit charity providing life-saving vitamins to mothers and children under five.
+This organization regularly rescues individuals from malnutrition, contributing to global health.

-With every order under $99, Alpha Lion has pledged to provide a year-supply of vitamins to a child in need — through Vitamin Angels.
-Additionally, Alpha Lion will provide a year-supply of vitamins to two children in need for every order above $99.
+With every order under $99, Alpha Lion pledges to provide a year-supply of vitamins to a child in need through Vitamin Angels.
+For orders above $99, Alpha Lion provides a year-supply of vitamins to two children in need.

 SUPERHUMAN Pre-Workout Ingredients